 These solutions have Vitamin E, which carries a group of fat-soluble elements and antioxidants with moisturizing properties.

-Products containing antiviral properties along with a good mix of biometric plant lipids and moisturising elements like shea butter, argan oil, etc are highly recommended.
+Products like hand creams containing antiviral properties along with a good mix of biometric plant lipids and moisturising elements like shea butter, argan oil, etc are highly recommended.

 Alcohol-free hand sanitizers are scentless because they are water-based foams.
 They are, therefore, suitable to users with allergic reactions to fragrances.